Skip to content

 ->itemLabel('Line');

-Each child field’s rules apply to every row through the items.*.field wildcard, so a child marked ->required() is required in each row and an error points at the offending row.
+Each child field’s rules are registered per row — items.{index}.field — so a child marked ->required() is required in each row and an error points at the offending row.
 The array-level minItems/maxItems rules validate the number of rows independently of the per-row rules.
 See Validation for how field rules are resolved.

 Conditional rules on a child field resolve against the other fields in the same row first, falling back to form-level values.
 So visibleWhen, requiredWhen, readOnlyWhen, and disabledWhen on a row field compare against its siblings, and each row evaluates independently — the same client-side and on the server.
 See Conditional fields for the condition DSL.